santudass56/the_creativity_of_network_automation/README.md

 You should put the all remote hosts IP into "host_file.txt" file

-Then put verious vendor configs file into "config_files" Directory
+Then put various vendor configs file into "config_files" Directory

 After that you could run the script